ksandom/timezone2offset/README.md

 # timezone2offset

-Get a sorted list of UTC offsets from a list of timezone abbreviations.
+A command line tool to get a sorted list of UTC offsets from a list of timezone abbreviations.

 ## Examples